GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Lucertolan.md

 -2 [Empy]
 You then choose an attribute.
 It is increased by 1.

-**Languages**: You gain competency in the Common Tongue and another language of your choice.
+**Languages**: You gain competency in the Common Tongue, Lucherse, and another language of your choice.

 **Run Speed**: You may run up to 5 yards per move.